Estimates for 2020 and 2021 are based on provisional and experimental versions of SILC 2020 and SILC 2021 data that have not yet been released.

 - Rent and accommodation costs

-In order to correct comparability issues arising from the fact that the profiles of respondents at the start of the survey (more willing to cooperate with this statistic) are different from those of respondents at the end of the survey, we processed separately the net sample of respondents before 16 March and that of respondents between 16 March and 20 June (semi-lockdown in Switzerland).
-This means that the two sub-samples each correspond to the population of December 2018.
+The separation of SILC 20 respondents (before or during the partial lockdown) requires a correction for differences in the profiles of respondents at the beginning of the survey (more willing to cooperate with this statistic) and those at the end.
+For this reason, the net sample of respondents before 16 March was processed separately from that of respondents between 16 March and 20 June (partial lockdown in Switzerland).
+This means that the two sub-samples each independently correspond to the population of December 2018.
+There was no separation of respondents for SILC 2021.

-The distribution of weights in the experimental weighting of SILC-20-Covid-19 is close to that of the standard SILC-19 weighting.
+The distribution of weights in the experimental weighting of SILC 2020-COVID-19 or SILC-2021-COVID-19 is close to that of the standard SILC 2019 weighting.